joemooney/rust-notes/md/language_features/trait_objects.md

 ```

-Here we see a Vec of a Trait type which can contain different types of concrete objects which can be differentiated
+Here we see a Vec of a Trait type which can contain different types of concrete objects which can be differentiated.

 If you want to pass a variable to a function which may be of different types at run time, then you can use a trait object.